Dynamic Group - A collection of people that have physically met in the ongoing game session and are currently playing together.

 6.1 You must always have a valid in character reason which would justify a hostile situation.
 See also rule 5.3.

-6.2 Demands during hostile situations must be made clear and unambiguous to all players.
+6.3 Demands during hostile situations must be reasonable and made clear and unambiguous to all players.
 For example, you cannot demand that somebody puts their own life at risk or else other characters will die.

 7 Kill rights

 Kill on Sight means killing another player without any role play interaction or IC justification.
 Always confirm your targets in game - if uncertain about a players identity it's better to hold fire than to risk a KoS.

 Kill rights are fictional, OOC permissions acquired by players that allow them to kill another player for a limited amount of time without any role play interaction.
 Kill rights are usually obtained after other players have initiated a hostile situation upon you or your group, which allows you to defend yourself or retaliate with deadly force.

 7.1 Killing another player must always be justified with role play.
 See also rule 5.3.

 7.2 Players gain kill rights when a hostile action is taken against them or their group, or when their characters life is directly at risk.
 These rights last for 2 hours after last interaction during the hostile situation and can be used as long as their use do not conflict with any other rules like NLR or NVFL.